sstark/snaprd/README.md

 Overview
 --------

+Snaprd is a program that helps you to make backups of directories to another file system or server.
+You can run it on a server that has enough disk space and let it continuously fetch incremental changes from another server.
+Snaprd will make sure that only as many snapshots are created as match your given schedule or free space restrictions.

 - Continuous creation of snapshots at certain intervals
 - Pruning (sieving) snapshots based on fixed schedule, make snapshots more scarce the older they get
+- Pruning snapshots based on free disk space requirements
 - Uses rsync to create snapshots
 - Every snapshot is a complete copy, using hard links to save disk space
 - Designed to run silently in the background
 - Repository is designed to be exported via e. g. nfs or smb to enable users to do restores of single files or directories
+- Tested with small and huge (100TB) backup sources.

 The project homepage is https://gitlab.tuebingen.mpg.de/stark/snaprd